 Having zero effective mass, it does not add to the weight of the material it enhances.
 Obvious applications are building materials, aerospace, and others where lightness and strength are of the essence.

 Graphene can also be used to spread heat due to its high electrical conductivity.
-This can be especially useful in the microelectronics area, for strain sensors, for supercapacitors and batteries that can recharge quickly, solar cells, and LEDs to name a few.
+This is especially useful in the microelectronics area, for strain sensors, supercapacitors, batteries that can recharge quickly, solar cells, and LEDs to name a few.
 It also makes it ideal for high-speed quantum physics experiments.

 Due to its impermeability is can be used to filter water to get clean drinking water and graphene-based paint can prevent corrosion.